Extremal functions for real convex bodies: simplices, strips, and ellipses: The extremal function of a convex polytope

+\begin{remark}\rm The case $N=d+2$ had to be treated separately in Theorem \ref{thm:main}, because otherwise the set $K_2$ in the above proof would involve only $d$ affine maps, which gives an unbounded cone.
+Also, since $V_{K_0}(f_0(\zeta))=V_{K_1}(f_0(\zeta))=\log|\zeta|$ (from the fact that $E_0$ is inscribed in both $K_0$ and $K_1$), the proof of the inductive step shows that $V_K=\max\{V_{K_0},V_{K_1}\}$ .
+This is not true for a general intersection of convex bodies; see Figure 4. \end{remark}

-Using Theorems \ref{thm:main} and \ref{thm:61}, we can compute the extremal function of any compact convex polytope.
-We illustrate the computation on a simple example in $\RR^2$.
+Using Theorems \ref{thm:mainN} and \ref{thm:Vsimplex}, we can compute the extremal function of a compact convex polytope explicitly.
+We illustrate this on a simple example in $\RR^2$.

 Let $K$ be the convex hull of the points $\{ (0,0),(1,0),(3/4,3/4),(0,1)\}$, which is a quadrilateral with these points as vertices.
-The supporting lines to $K$ containing the edges are the 4 lines given by
+We determine the supporting lines to $K$ containing the edges of the quadrilateral to be

-These lines intersect at the vertices as well as the points $(3,0),(0,3)$.
+Pairs of lines intersect at the vertices as well as the points $(3,0),(0,3)$.
 If we let